Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

     }
    ```

-For more information about starting Lifecycle, see [Lifecycle extension in iOS](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios).
+For more information about starting Lifecycle, see the [Lifecycle extension in iOS guide](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios).
 {% endtab %}

 {% tab title="React Native" %}
 To register the Campaign Standard with Core, use the following API:

-#### JavaScript
+**JavaScript**

 ```javascript
 ACPCampaign.registerExtension();